How many Subject Alternative Names (SAN) do the Active Directory Certificate Services support?

 Like any software Microsoft Active Directory Certificate Services are also subject to certain limitsimposed by their design.

-The question of how many Subject Alternative Names (SANs) can be issued with the Microsoft Certification Authority is not so obvious.
+What is not so obvious is the question of how many Subject Alternative Name (SAN) can be issued with the Microsoft certification body.

 To find this out, let's write ourselves a little test with the PSCertificateEnrollment PowerShell module, which repeatedly requests certificates and gradually increases the number of alternative requestor names.